ifknot/DOPE/README.md

 ```
 DOPE's terse errors halted compile immediately but these unfriendly errors directly inspired BASIC’s clearer messages.

 Kemeny noted: "We learned from DOPE’s brutality.
-BASIC had to guide, not frustrate."2.
+BASIC had to guide, not frustrate."

 ### 4. Programming Examples